Sun Basket’s Organic Meal Kits Are Not Totally Organic, According To Complaints

 Advertisement

-Zbar said, “We thought the clearest thing we could put on our website is ‘Organic and sustainable ingredients.’”
+Zbar said, “We thought the clearest thing we could put on our website is ‘organic and sustainable ingredients.’”
 While the company considered saying “organic or sustainable,” Zbar said company research found that the word “or” created confusion.

 Other changes have rolled out.
 After the complaint was filed, Sun Basket began in late 2017 to offer the option to upgrade the meat in a kit to a premium option, such as organic, which costs an extra $1 to $9 (Zbar said this option had long been in the works and was unrelated to ERSP).
 But even then, there’s no standard for organic seafood, so you can’t upgrade to, say, organic salmon.

 Sun Basket’s produce is "99.9% organic" at this point, Zbar told BuzzFeed News.
-When it can’t find an organic fruit or vegetable for a kit, it will either substitute in a different organic ingredient or it will provide the conventionally grown alternative.
+When the company can’t find an organic fruit or vegetable for a kit, it will either substitute in a different organic ingredient or it will provide the conventionally grown alternative.
 This year, it started including a note disclosing any ingredient substitution.

 “We’ve tried exceedingly hard to be very transparent,” Zbar said.
 But in the end, he said, “Sometimes smart people can have disagreements about an area that is slightly murky.”

-Now that organic food has become so widespread, more consumers are starting to question if they’re really getting what they expect; lawsuits have been filed against Walmart over its organic eggs, Babyganics over its baby care products, and a maker of organic agave nectar.
+Now that organic food has become so widespread, more consumers are starting to question if they’re really getting what they expect: Lawsuits have been filed against Walmart over its organic eggs, Babyganics over its baby care products, and a maker of organic agave nectar.

 Last year, the US Department of Agriculture's inspector general's office reported weaknesses in the oversight of imported organic produce.
 These products may be fumigated at the port of entry to manage pests, but will still be sold as organic, for instance.